-- The availability of a generation or consumption capacity (depending on the nature of the constraint and the location of the flexibility), over a commitment period (at a defined horizon and for a multi-annual duration) and according to technical characteristics (power, duration, lead time…) fixed contractually;
+- The availability of a storage, generation or consumption capacity (depending on the nature of the constraint and the location of the flexibility), over a commitment period (at a defined horizon and for a multi-annual duration) and according to technical characteristics (power, duration, lead time…) fixed contractually;

 - The activation of this capacity, at the request of RTE.